nuggetz/nuggetz/README.md

+# 👨‍💻 Cybersecurity & Tech
+[🇮🇹 Italian version below ⬇️]

-# Hello, World! 👋
+## Hello, World! 👋
 Welcome to my GitHub profile!
-I'm on a journey to acquire new skills and broaden my horizons.
-Through GitHub, I aim to document my professional and personal projects, sharing my experiences along the way. 🚀

-## About Me

-I'm a passionate individual who believes in the power of technology and innovation to shape the future.
-Connect with me to explore the possibilities!
+I'm a cybersecurity professional with a strong focus on ethical hacking.
+I believe technology is a powerful tool to shape a secure and resilient digital future.

+## 🛡️ What I Do
+- Specializing in Cybersecurity, with a passion for Red Teaming and Threat Hunting
+- Active Capture The Flag player on [Hack The Box](https://www.hackthebox.com/), [TryHackMe](https://tryhackme.com/), and [picoCTF](https://picoctf.org/)
+- Exploring automation, scripting, and embedded hacking (Flipper Zero, BadUSB)
+- Advocating for secure-by-design systems and continuous learning

-## Projects and Contributions
+## 📁 Featured Projects

-While I don't have any ongoing projects to showcase at the moment, stay tuned!
-I have something exciting in the works, and I can't wait to share it with you soon.
-Keep an eye on my profile for updates! 💡
+- **Cyber Assessment Suite (CAS)** for Flipper Zero – A modular toolkit to perform non-intrusive security assessments on Windows systems
+- More open-source tools, payloads, and scripts in development – stay tuned!

-## Let's Connect
+## 🤝 Let’s Connect

-I'm excited to connect with like-minded individuals, so don't hesitate to reach out.
-Let's inspire each other and shape the future of technology! 🌈
+Always happy to connect with professionals and enthusiasts alike.
+Let’s exchange knowledge, hack ethically, and secure the digital realm together!